cedrickchee/taijios/README.md

 Where `sdX` is the device name of your USB stick. **Be careful** to choose the correct device name, because everything on that device is overwritten.

+## Testing

+To run the unit and integration tests, execute `cargo test`.